firmata/protocol/tone-proposal.md

 The duration could be extended if necessary.
 Duration could also be optional.
 If left out, the user would need to send the NO_TONE command to stop the tone.

+An implementation of this proposal is currently available [here](https://github.com/firmata/arduino/compare/configurable...tone).

 ```
 // wrapper for tone function
 0  START_SYSEX        (0xF0)